nathancarter/how2data/database/solutions/How to plot discrete probability distributions/R/solution.md

 The challenge with plotting a random variable is knowing the appropriate sample space, because some random variables have sample spaces of infinite width, which cannot be plotted.
-So there are two options.

-For a **discrete distribution,** you often want to specify the range.

 The example below uses a geometric distribution (with $p=0.5$), whose sample space is $\{0,1,2,3,\ldots\}$.